charlesweir/WordImagesAndTables/README.md

 Download and run the installer [*ImagesAndTableSupport.msi* here](https://github.com/charlesweir/WordImagesAndTables/releases/latest/download/ImageAndTableSupport.msi)

 **Note** - this may not work if your account cannot install software, if the user template location is not the default, or for certain langage versions of Word (such as Turkish).
-If not, download [*ImageAndTableSupport.dotm* here](https://github.com/charlesweir/WordImagesAndTables/releases/latest/download/ImageAndTableSupport.dotm), and copy it into the Word startup folder,
+If not, download [*ImageAndTableSupport.dotm* here](https://github.com/charlesweir/WordImagesAndTables/releases/latest/download/ImageAndTableSupport.dotm), and copy it into the Word startup folder:*%AppData%\Microsoft\Word\Startup*

-    *%AppData%\Microsoft\Word\Startup*

-To go to that directory in Windows File Explorer, type the above string into the address bar and hit enter.
-Or if that fails, use [these instructions](https://wordaddins.com/support/how-to-find-the-word-startup-folder/) to find it.
+To go to that directory in Windows File Explorer, type *%AppData%\Microsoft\Word\* into the address bar and hit enter.
+Create the STARTUP folder if it is not there, or double click on it to enter it.

 ### On Mac